Rebels hold serve to sweep Athletics - Austin Daily Herald

 LP stats: Olivia Heard, 1 kill, 2 digs; Kearah Schaeffer, 1 kill, 1 dig; Metach Oman, 2 blocks; Alana Rogne, 7 kills, 1 block, 3 digs, 5 aces; Avari Drennan, 2 kills, 9 set assists, 2 blocks, 6 digs

-Packer boys soccer team falls to Panthers
+Packer boys soccer ousted by Panthers

 The Austin boys soccer team lost its second straight game when it lost to Rochester Century (6-0 overall, 4-0 Big... read more